 Water: You can drink the tap water in Cinque Terre, so make sure to bring your reusable water bottle to refill while you’re there.
 You will also see a few water fountains here and there with drinkable water (if it isn’t drinkable, it says so).

-Bring cash: There are ATMs and many shops and restaurants accept cards, but not all, so have some euros with you.
+Bring cash: ATMs and many shops and restaurants that accept cards, but not all, so have some euros with you.